cysecroad/cysecroad/content/blog/posts/git-grammar-check/index.md

 While GitHub Actions are great, waiting for the cloud to tell you about typos is like waiting for your code to compile - ain't nobody got time for that!
 Let's set up local checks.

-We want to set this spell check in a way that when we do merge locally, it's invoked and merging won't be done until this check passes.\
+We want to set this spell check in a way that when we do merge locally, it's invoked and merging won't be executed until this check passes.\
-For this, we will need to use Git hooks, as Git Actions only works for remote/cloud checks.
+For this, we will need to use Git hooks, as Git Actions works only for remote/cloud checks.

 1. First, install all the required packages
     ```bash
+    # Install cspell
-    npm install --save-dev cspell write-good
+    npm install --save-dev cspell @cspell/dict-es-es

+    # Install textlint and common rules
+    npm install --save-dev \
+      textlint \
+      textlint-rule-write-good \
+      textlint-rule-no-dead-link \
+      textlint-rule-terminology \
+      textlint-rule-period-in-list-item \
+      textlint-rule-no-start-duplicated-conjunction \
+      @textlint/textlint-plugin-markdown

+    # Install proselint
+    pip install proselint
     ```
 2. Create the hooks directory if it doesn't exist
     ```bash